AnChainAI/Blog_Formal_Verfication/blog_soda_fv.md

 The final step is to add the negation version of the requirement to check if there is a solution.

-After running this script in terminal, the result is ***unsat***, which is short for unsatisfactory meaning that no solution is available given these constraints.
+After running this script in the unix terminal, the result is ***unsat***, which is short for unsatisfactory meaning that no solution is available given these constraints.
 Therefore, it is proved that the requirement will always pass.

 Moreover, it is also possible to check the fixed version requirement and see if it will fail given constraints: